elipinska/munro-explorer-heroku/readme.md

 - View hikes by region
 - Allow hikers to have personal goals (e.g. climb 10 Munros)

-### Visit MunroExplorer at munro-explorer.herokuapp.com
+### MunroExplorer is now available online at http://munro-explorer.herokuapp.com